ganbarodigital/go_scriptish/README.md

 ).Exec().Error()
 ```

-## Outputs
+## Capture Methods

-Outputs are methods available on each `Pipeline`.
-Use them to get the results from the pipeline.
+Capture methods available on each `Pipeline`.
+Use them to get the output from the pipeline.

 Don't forget to run your pipeline first, if you haven't already!